debops/debops/docs/philosophy.rst

 Maciej Delmanowski
 ------------------

-I'm using Linux operating system since 2001.
-Since 2002 I'm using primarly `Debian GNU/Linux <https://www.debian.org/>`__ distribution, or its derivatives, both on private and work computers, workstations and servers alike.
+I'm using GNU/Linux as operating system since 2001.
+Since 2002 I'm using primarily the `Debian GNU/Linux <https://www.debian.org/>`__ distribution, or its derivatives, both on private and work computers, workstations and servers alike.
 I really like Debian, both from the software side, as well as the `philosophy behind the project <https://wiki.debian.org/WhyDebian>`_.